Brittany Maynard

-Brittany Lauren Maynard (November 19, 1984 – November 1, 2014) was an American activist with terminal cancer who decided that she would end her own life "when the time seemed right."
+Brittany Lauren Maynard (November 19, 1984 – November 1, 2014) was an American activist with terminal cancer who decided that she would die "when the time seemed right."
 She was an advocate for the legalization of assisted suicide for the terminally ill.

 Biography

 Maynard was born in Anaheim, California, on November 19, 1984.
 She graduated with a bachelor's degree in psychology in 2006 from the University of California, Berkeley College of Letters and Science.
 She received a master's degree in education from the University of California, Irvine School of Education in 2010.
 Interested in international travel since high school, Maynard taught at orphanages in Kathmandu, Nepal and traveled also to Vietnam, Cambodia, and other Southeast Asian countries.
 She also took frequent trips to Europe and engaged in activities such as trekking, mountain climbing, and bungee jumping.
 Following her death, Maynard's mother reflected that this risk-taking behavior was likely symptomatic of the brain tumor, which had been growing for a decade.

 On January 1, 2014, she was diagnosed with grade 2 astrocytoma, a form of brain cancer, and had a partial craniotomy and a partial resection of her temporal lobe.
 The cancer returned in April 2014, and her diagnosis was then elevated to grade 4 astrocytoma, also known as glioblastoma, with a prognosis of six months to live.

 She moved from California to Oregon to take advantage of Oregon's Death with Dignity Law, saying she had decided that "death with dignity was the best option for me and my family."
 She partnered with Compassion & Choices to create the Brittany Maynard Fund, which seeks to legalize assisted death in states where it is illegal.
 She also wrote an opinion piece for CNN titled "My Right to Death with Dignity at 29".

-In a video filmed October 13, 2014, she stated that "it doesn't seem like the right time right now" but that she would still end her own life at some future point, as her condition was steadily worsening.
-Maynard chose to end her life on November 1, 2014, with drugs prescribed by her doctor.
+In a video filmed October 13, 2014, she stated that "it doesn't seem like the right time right now" but that she still intended to die at some future point, as her condition was steadily worsening.
+Maynard chose to die on November 1, 2014, with drugs prescribed by her doctor.

 Personal life

-Maynard married Daniel Esteban "Dan" Diaz in September 2012, and before she received her diagnosis, they had hoped to start a family.
-In October 2014 she stated that she had checked off the last item on her bucket list by visiting the Grand Canyon.
-Aside from her husband, she was guided by her mother, Deborah Ziegler, and her stepfather, Gary Holmes.
+Maynard married Daniel Esteban "Dan" Diaz in September 2012, and before she received her diagnosis, they had hoped to have children.
+In October 2014, she stated that she had visited the Grand Canyon, which was the last thing she wanted to do on her bucket list.
+By her side at her death were her husband; her mother, Deborah Ziegler; and her stepfather, Gary Holmes.